bcasey266/tf-docs-status-checks-example/README.md

 ### High Level

-The overall solution to this problem is the use of a different token than `GITHUB_TOKEN`.
+The solution to this problem is the use of a different token instead of the `GITHUB_TOKEN`.
 However, utilizing Personal Access Tokens (PAT) is not a secure method and should be avoided when possible.
 Instead, a GitHub App should be created and utilized.

 ### Creating a GitHub App [^3]